-The meaning of “entrañas” can be imprecisely translated as “skirt steak”.
-But more precisely, the word means “bowels” due to where on the cow the meat is cut from.
-This makes them thin, tender cuts of meat that are perfect in small cutlets to be placed in salads, tacos, or tortillas.
+The word “entrañas” can be roughly translated to “skirt steak”.
+But more precisely, the word actually means “bowels,” because the meat comes from an area near the bowels of the cow.
+These thin, tender cuts of beef are perfect for cutting into small cutlets and starring in salads, tacos, or tortillas.

-Entrañas serve as an excellent protein centerpiece to a meal.
-They are easy to make, extremely tasty, and highly receptive to seasoning both before and after cooking.
-But they are not a meal unto themselves.
-There are three macronutrients you should have with a big meal.
+Entrañas serve as an excellent protein-packed centerpiece to a meal.
+They are easy to make, extremely tasty, and work well with seasonings before and after cooking.
+Here are few sides that go well with entrañas:

 Great Sides with Entrañas

-The main method of seasoning entrañas, to make sure that the seasoning survives, is by applying the seasoning while you flip them.
+The main method of seasoning entrañas is to apply the seasoning while you flip them.
 Just be sure to apply it to both sides.
 The best way to do this is to take them out of the oven, season the cooked side, and then flip them and apply it to that side.
-This will also work better when you put a layer of foil over them, as it means that any vaporized seasoning will linger around the meat for a big longer.
+This will also work better when you put a layer of foil over them, as it means that any seasoning will stick a bit longer to the meat.

 Some purists will stand by the idea of seasoning entrañas as little as possible.
 That means adding no more than a dash of sea salt and pepper after taking them out of the oven.

-But if you want to get more adventurous than that, try this: While the oven is preheating, mix either milk or heavy cream with taco sauce.
+But if you want to get more adventurous than that, try this: While the oven is preheating, mix milk or heavy cream with your favorite taco sauce.
 You just need the milk for texture, so only use a little bit of it.
-Then, apply this as a glaze over the entrañas while you are flipping them.
+Then, apply this as a glaze over the entrañas using a pastry brush while you are flipping them.

-The best way to do this is to use a butter brush.
-The thickness of the milk and the stickiness of the taco sauce will combine to make something that clings to the entrañas.
+The thickness of the milk and the stickiness of the taco sauce will combine to make a delicious sauce that clings to the entrañas.
 It will also make sure that it does not evaporate easily, ensuring it keeps its flavor after it comes out of the oven.